val-town/val-town-blog/src/content/blog/node-spawn-performance.md

 moments where Deno/Bun/Node were affected differently.

 Using Node and Bun together is a fun pattern and it's nice to see it lead to such a speedup.
-Please support Node's IPC Deno!
+Please support Node's IPC, Deno!

 Let me know if there's anything else I should experiment with here!
 See you next time :)